-One way of measuring the payoff from college is to compare the extent to which the wages of college-trained workers exceed the wages of high-school-trained workers.
-In the United States the payoff from college has soared over the last 25 years.
+One way of measuring the payoff from college is to compare the extent to which the wages of college-trained workers exceed the wages of high school-trained workers.
+In the United States the payoff from college has soared over the last 30 years.

-In 1979, male college graduates between 25 and 34 years old earned 28% more than male high school graduates in the same age bracket.
-By 2006 the gap had almost tripled-young male college graduates earned a stunning 76% more than young male high school graduates.
+In 1979, male college graduates 25 years of age and older earned 30% more than male high school graduates in the same age bracket.
+By 2009 the gap had increased more than two and a half times-male college graduates earned a stunning 79% more than male high school graduates.
 Female college graduates gained as well.
-Young female college graduates earned 54% more than their high-school-educated counterparts in 1979; that gap increased to 86% by 2006.
+Female college graduates 25 years of age and older earned 56% more than their high school-educated counterparts in 1979; that gap increased to a whopping 96% by 2009.